neelriyer/neelriyer.github.io/_posts/2020-12-20-Auto-Censoring-Swear-Words-using-Fastaudio.md

 # Creating the Dataset

-First we'll need to create a dataset.
+Now we can create the dataset.

 After a lot of searching I managed to find a swear word dataset that was somewhat suitable for my purposes.
-I'll be using a dataset from the abuse project which is available on [github](https://github.com/theabuseproject/tapad).
+I'll be using a dataset from 'the abuse project' which is available on [github](https://github.com/theabuseproject/tapad).

 ```